Visas & Passports

 U.S. Passport holders are advised not travel within the Schengen Region 3 months prior to the start of the program, and 3 months after the end of the program.
-Travelers who exceed the 90 days within 180 days period of legal stay in the Schengen area risk being fined or even banned from entering the whole Schengen area for a period of time.
+Travelers who exceed the 90 days within 180 days period of legal stay in the Schengen area risk being fined, deported and even banned from entering the entire Schengen area for a period of time.
 Please visit this site for more information on overstaying the 90-day limit.
 You can read more information about how a 90 day Schengen stay is calculated here.

 It is important to get your passport stamped when entering the Schengen area.
 Every American castle student should get their passport stamped when entering or exiting a Schengen country.
 This way, they can keep track of the exact number of days spent in the Schengen Region.
 The absence of an entry stamp from the initial Schengen point of entry could result in a fine or create difficulties during encounters with police or other authorities throughout the Schengen area.

 SCHENGEN COUNTRIES: The Schengen Region includes Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, and Switzerland.
 By virtue of their location the European microstates, Monaco, San Marino and Vatican City are also included in the Schengen Region.
 Croatia became part of the EU on July 1, 2013 but has not yet joined the Schengen Region.

 NON-SCHENGEN COUNTRIES: United Kingdom (England, Scotland, Wales, and No. Ireland) and The Republic of Ireland are not part of the Schengen Region.
 Bulgaria, Cypress, and Romania are are NOT part of the Schengen Region as of February 25, 2014.